Overview

 Project

-- The assets that define your application.
+- The assets and folders used by your application.

 - The users who use your application.